How Can I Get A Better Email Open Rate on My Newsletters and Eblasts

 - If you are using a mailing list provider have you authenticated your email through your domain name?
 This requires you adding some code to your domain name’s DNS settings so spam filters will know mail is coming from you.

-- If you are using Google’s mail servers for your domain name, add a SPF record as described at the bottom of this article.
+- You should ask your email service about adding proper SPF and DMARC settings to your domain name.
+If you are using Google’s mail servers for your domain name, add a SPF record as described at the bottom of this article.

 - Look at what you are writing.
 You may be using spam trigger words and not realize it.
 They change each year.
 Review what words and phrases to avoid regularly.